 How do I find sponsored opportunities for my blog?

 Finding sponsored opportunities is easy with all of the websites dedicated to listing out sponsored opportunities.
-These website are basically like job boards that connect brands with bloggers.

 However, there's a downside to these sites.
 Websites that list out sponsored opportunities take up to 30% of your payment for the sponsored post.
 That's a lot of money when you think about it.